HBX Group: Early Years (2001-2016)

+The company's origins go back to 2001, as a unit of First Choice Holidays PLC.
+In 2007 First Choice Holidays PLC merged with the Tourism Division of TUI AG, forming TUI Travel PLC, with Hotelbeds as its primary brand in the Accommodation & Destinations unit, also referred as TUI Travel A&D.

+A merger in 2014 between TUI Travel PLC and TUI AG led to the creation of the TUI Group.
+TUI Travel A&D changed its name to Hotelbeds Group and subsequently to Hotelbeds.

 Private Equity Ownership (2016-today)

 In April 2016, private equity firms Cinven and CPPIB acquired the company for approximately €1.2 billion.
 Under private equity ownership, the company grew through strategic acquisitions, enhanced its digital infrastructure and booking platforms, and developed new market segments.
+In 2017, Tourico Holidays and GTA Travel were purchased and integrated in 2018.

+During 2020 and 2021, Hotelbeds was impacted by the effects of COVID-19 pandemic in tourism.
+The company received additional funding from Cinven, EQT and CPPIB.

+Joan Vilà, CEO, stepped down from his position in 2021 to adopt a non-executive role, while remaining a shareholder.
+He was succeeded by Nicolas Huss.

 In January 2025, HBX Group announced plans for an initial public offering (IPO) on the Spanish stock exchange (Bolsa de Madrid).

 Business Divisions

 HBX Group operates through three main brands: